 Uh oh, it looks like no one told Crossfire than Rick Santorum and Joe Lieberman haven't been in the Senate since the old show was on.

-When CNN isn't inviting discredited politicians to tell us how to tell us their opinions on important stuff, they run a solid disaster porn studio, in which human suffering, ratings-grabs, and the personalities of CNN's hosts merge to form an unsightly but formidable ménage à trois of news smut.
+When CNN isn't inviting discredited politicians to tell us their opinions on important stuff, they run a solid disaster porn studio, in which human suffering, ratings-grabs, and the personalities of CNN's hosts merge to form an unsightly but formidable ménage à trois of news smut.

 That's CNN anchor and grown man Don Lemon using a model plane to tell us.... well, who the hell knows?
 Incredibly, this scene wasn't nearly as bad as when Lemon gave credence on the air to some suggestion by someone on twitter that the plane may have been swallowed by a black hole.